 Chapters in "Among These Hills II":

-Our Books (3): The book shown in the next column, often referred to as the "brand book", originally was printed as a booklet by the Larimer County Stockgrowers' Association in July of 1956 with the title The Larimer County Stockgrowers Association 1884-1956.
+Our Books (3): The book shown on the right, often referred to as the "brand book", originally was printed as a booklet by the Larimer County Stockgrowers' Association in July of 1956 with the title The Larimer County Stockgrowers Association 1884-1956.
 The Livermore Woman's Club has sponsored three reprintings of this publication, the most recent in 2003 when the format was changed to match that of "Among These Hills".
 A limited number of copies still is available.

 Historic Livermore General Store and Post Office: The Woman's Club helped to restore the old Livermore Post Office, a structure on private land adjacent to the old Livermore Hotel (now a private residence) and just west of the North Fork of the Poudre on the Red Feather Lakes Road (photograph used with permission of Mary Douglas).
 We provided monetary support and "sweat".
 This post office, which has been closed for decades, was placed on the National Register of Historic Places in 2001 as a result of much hard work by Club member Kay Quan and her husband Tom, previous owners of the property (more information can be found at the NATIONAL REGISTER OF HISTORICAL PLACES, COLORADO).